-What Florence is to the centre of Italy, Milan is to its north.
+What Florence is at the center of Italy, Milan is to its north.
 The economic and fashion powerhouse of the country, Milan stands as the stylish capital of Europe, always sparring about the title with Paris.
-The city's most renowned landmarks are its immense array of medieval and Renaissance palazzos and piazzas, public gardens and museums, but by far, the most majestic are:
+The city's most renowned landmarks are its immense array of medieval and Renaissance palazzos and piazzas, public gardens, and museums, but by far, the most majestic are:

 The poetry of a gondola leisurely ferrying two lovers through the Grand Canal, surrounded by the imposing St. Mark's Cathedral and Dodge's Palace…Sigh…

 Venice has been the subject of many literary works.
 Still, the city in itself is a work of art so cherished and so unique that very little could be said that cannot be experienced in the flesh.
 Built over a thousand years ago, Venice became a maritime power, and as such, riches and artists began pouring in to give the world what it is today—one of the most beautiful cities in Europe.
 Its main sights are the many colorful medieval and Renaissance buildings flanking the city's waterways, but the most evocative are Piazza San Marco with the imposing St. Mark's Basilica; the Dodge's Palace right next door; The Grand Canal; Rialto Bridge; The Lido; Café Florian, the oldest functioning coffeehouse in the world; and of course, the mother of all festivities—Carnevale, where sumptuous masks and fastidiously decorated costumes wonder about the streets, inspiring so many.
 Venice is also hosting significant world events in the arts—the Venice Biennale and the Venice Film Festival, which awards its most prestigious award, the Winged Golden Lion, a city symbol.
 Venice is most fascinating, and no visit to Italy can end without first paying homage to this monument to beauty perched above the sea.